JDAI-CV/DNNLibrary/README.md

 For how to use this lib directly in your project, check out [Usage](#usage) (it's at the bottom)

+## Preparation

+Please make sure the Android System on your phone is 8.1+, or you may want to use API 27 emulator.
+If you want to compile the demo please use Android Studio 3.0+, **the latest version(r17) of NDK is necessary**.

 ## Screenshot

 This screenshot is ResNet-18